Kruidnoten: The Netherlands

 Some schools and supermarkets organize make-them-yourself sessions.
 Children are given pre-made dough and are tasked to shape them into kruidnoten.

 Belgium

 Kruidnoten were not consumed by the Flemish for a long time and no traditions exist, but around the late 2010s, interest in them grew.
-Instead of kruidnoten, Piets throw letter-shaped biscuits that come with different names depending on the region, like "karolientjes", "mokskes", "pieknieken", or "nicnacjes".
+Instead of kruidnoten, Piet throws letter-shaped biscuits that come with different names depending on the region, like "karolientjes", "mokskes", "pieknieken", or "nicnacjes".

 Variations

 In the Netherlands, kruidnoten are one of the most popular and recognizable candies during the Sinterklaas period.
 During the 21st century the recipe has become the subject of experimentation.
 Pop-up shops, fully devoted to selling the many variants that have been produced over the years, have become a yearly sight in many cities.
 The common grocery and candy store has a selection to choose from as well.
 Besides the regular variant and packages that include gummies and sugar candies kruidnoten can be covered with a layer of (white/milk/pure/truffle) chocolate.
 Some large retailers such as Albert Heijn and Jamin and producers such as Van Delft provide many types with other flavors.
 In 2021 they offered: